hannesrosenbusch/my-site/assets/posts/Explaining radical group behavior.md

 ---
-"Master thesis: Explaining radical group behavior"
+Master thesis on radical group behavior
 ---

 This was my master's thesis titled 'Testing the transferability of collective action theories to radical action'.